 to serious problems with the lungs, heart, and brain.
 Smoking cigarettes while using

 the implant can increase the risk of blood clots.
-So young women who use this type
+Don't smoke

-Young women who want long-term protection against pregnancy may be interested in
+Girls who want long-term protection against pregnancy may be interested in implantable

 Not all women can — or should — use the implant.
-In some cases, health
+Some health conditions make it

-conditions make it less effective or more risky to use.
-For example, the implant is
+less effective or more risky to use.
+The implant is not recommended